Entity mapping

 to indicate that they are normal columns.
 As they are all of type string

-, they will by default be mapped to VARCHAR.
+, they will, by default, be mapped to VARCHAR.

 Finally, let's also create an options object inside the @Column()